 Ever since Germany in 1980 decided to introduce visa for Turkish nationals in reaction to the sharp increase of the number of asylum seekers from Turkey and four other Member States felt compelled to follow suit, Turkey has been on successive lists of countries whose nationals who need a visa for a short stay in EU Member States.
 The first of such lists was adopted at the meeting of the immigration ministers of the Member States in Copenhagen on 11 December 1987.
 The adoption of that list was the first concrete product of the intergovernmental cooperation in the Ad Hoc Group Immigration.
-Turkey was on the far longer black list agreed behind closed doors by the Schengen states in 1989, and on the visa list adopted by the Schengen Executive Committee in 1993, the list of EC Regulation 2317/95 that was replaced by the list annexed to EC Regulation 574/1999 and, finally, the negative list of EC Regulation 539/2001 that incorporated the Schengen rules into EU law.
-The Soysal judgment has made it clear that the obligations of the Member States under the Association Agreement prevail over the secondary law, such as the Visa Regulation, agreed within the EU (see chapter 2).
+Turkey was on the far longer black list agreed behind closed doors by the Schengen states in 1989,68 and on the visa list adopted by the Schengen Executive Committee in 1993,69 the list of EC Regulation 2317/9570 that was replaced by the list annexed to EC Regulation 574/199971 and, finally, the negative list of EC Regulation 539/2001 that incorporated the Schengen rules into EU law.72 The Soysal judgment has made it clear that the obligations of the Member States under the Association Agreement prevail over the secondary law, such as the Visa Regulation, agreed within the EU (see chapter 2).

 Nationals of the three other candidate countries Croatia, the Former Yugoslav Republic of Macedonia (FYRM) and Iceland do not need a visa for a short stay in an EU Member State: Croatia and FRYM are on the visa white list and Iceland is member of the Schengen group.
 In December 2009 the Council decided to abolish the visa obligation for three neighboring states of the EU.
-FYRM, Montenegro and Serbia were transferred from the black to the white list of EU Visa Regulation.57 Negotiations on accession to the EU are under way only with FYRM.
-The Turkish Minister of Foreign Affairs Davutoğlu called it 'unacceptable that certain Balkan countries that are in the initial stages of the membership process and have not begun negotiation have been given the Schengen privilege (visa-free travel within the Schengen Area), while Turkey, considering the level that Turkish-EU relations have reached, has not.'58
+FYRM, Montenegro and Serbia were transferred from the black to the white list of EU Visa Regulation.73 In November 2010 two more third countries,